ntminh2002/My-Phishing-Case-3/README.md

 ## VII.
 Conclusion
-During the deployment process, I faced many challenges, and things only started to improve when I reached out for help from my team (thank you, Lee Nguyen and hieudm25).
+During the deployment process, I faced many challenges, and things only started to improve when I reached out for help from my team (thank for Lee Nguyen, hieudm25 and TI VCS team).

 This was a tough case from the target to the requirements but in the end, the campaign was still successful.